andreihushcha/kitten_audio_classification/README.md

 </div>

 ## Predictions
-We used saved Neural Network Sequential model to predict the categories of random audio samples.
+We used saved Sequential Neural Network to predict the categories of random audio samples.

 A sample of a prediction:
 File: 202312090945_F_predict.WAV